-“(Ilya) really is a talented trumpeter and a great singer.
+“Ilya really is a talented trumpeter and a great singer.
 This guy has got the goods.
-Ilya Serov-remember that name.”—Dave Koz

-“(Ilya) is a great, great trumpet player and I love his voice,” Sanchez said.
-“Ilya has a great thing here because it’s commercial enough for the mainstream to enjoy and like but it’s hip enough for the jazz folks to like too because he’s a great trumpet player.
-He can sing the tunes and play them.
-That’s the edge he’s got.”
+“Ilya is a great, great trumpet player and I love his voice,” said Sanchez.
+“He has a great thing here because it’s commercial enough for the mainstream to enjoy, but hip enough for the jazz folks to like.
+He can sing the tunes and play them; that’s the edge he’s got.”

 After hearing Serov perform, Dave Koz invited him to be a guest artist on his popular Dave Koz and Friends at Sea Jazz Cruise.
 From 2017 – 2019 he played on cruises throughout Europe and Australia with Koz and other Smooth Jazz greats, sharing the stage with the likes of Jonathan Butler, David Benoit, Larry Graham, Peter White and BeBe Winans.
 Ilya will again be a featured guest artist on Dave Koz & Friends in Amsterdam and the British Isles in May 2022.

 In early March 2020, Ilya’s jazz acumen was introduced into the symphonic spectrum when his four-piece band performed with the Riverside (CA) Philharmonic as featured guest artists.
 Several of Ilya’s arrangements of iconic standards from the Great American Songbook were adapted for orchestra and presented as part of the Philharmonic’s Celebrating America season.

 Serov’s original music has been featured on radio stations across the globe, including on SiriusXM Radio, expanding his fan base to include smooth jazz aficionados worldwide.